 At their March meeting on Thursday, March 5, 2020 at 6:30 PM, the Bellwood Quilting Bees will either have a snow-day make up session or teach how to assemble the patches made at the January and February classes into a sampler quilt top.
 New members always welcome, but please bring your own sewing machine.

 The Juniata Valley Audubon Society meets at the library on Tuesday, March 17th.
 A meal is served at 6 PM (Menu: Taco Bar with pork & venison (gluten free).
 Rice, beans, & fixings.
 Cinnamon sugar chips and ice cream, coffee, juice, tea) with a program by Laura Jackson following at 6:45 PM.
 In 2019, a small group of travelers, led by Mark and Paola Bonta, visited Mexico to experience one of the greatest wonders on Earth: overwintering monarch butterflies.
 The group also explored a few of the natural wonders of the Sierra Gorda – a biological melting pot unmatched in North America for its biodiversity – and even found the endangered Military Macaws.
 Audubon dinners and meetings are open to the public.

-At the June meeting of the Bellwood-Antis Historical Society on Monday, June 25th at 7 PM, local historian Nathan Koozer will speak on the Allegheny Portage Railroad and the Forgotten War of the 19th Century.
-This meeting is open to the public.
+At the March meeting of the Bellwood-Antis Historical Society on Monday, March 23rd at 7 PM, David Donnelly gives a talk on the History of the Keller Church in Canoe Valley, Fox Run.
+Historical Society meetings are open to the public.